gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

    Where date(starttime) Between '2015-08-01' And '2015-10-31'
 ```

-4. Export this data to a CSV file.
+3. Export this data to a CSV file.
-5. Read the CSV file into an Excel spreadsheet tab.
+4. Read the CSV file into an Excel spreadsheet tab.
-6. In Excel, select the data table and give it a range name.
+5. In Excel, select the data table and give it a range name.
-7. Create a pivot table that displays the date, and the sum and average trip duration for each of those dates.
+6. Create a pivot table that displays the date, and the sum and average trip duration for each of those dates.
-8. Determine which date has the longest average trip duration.
+7. Determine which date has the longest average trip duration.
-9. Determine which from_stations have the longest rental times.
+8. Determine which from_stations have the longest rental times.
-10. Modify the pivot table by adding the from_station_id *below* the date in the ROWS area.
+9. Modify the pivot table by adding the from_station_id *below* the date in the ROWS area.
-11. Move the from_station_id above the data attribute in the ROWS pane to group the pivot table by from_station_id and then date.
+10. Move the from_station_id above the data attribute in the ROWS pane to group the pivot table by from_station_id and then date.
-12. Add a column of the _minimum_ trip duration to the pivot table.
+11. Add a column of the _minimum_ trip duration to the pivot table.
-13. Add a column of the _maximum_ trip duration to the pivot table.
+12. Add a column of the _maximum_ trip duration to the pivot table.
-14. Determine which station has the rental with the longest trip duration.
+13. Determine which station has the rental with the longest trip duration.
-15. Submit a GitHub link to the spreadsheet in the box below.
+14. Submit a GitHub link to the spreadsheet in the box below.

-Optional additional learning: play around with adding fields to various panes of the pivot table editor and see the changes that you make to the pivot table.
+15. Optional: play around with adding fields to various panes of the pivot table editor and see the changes that you make to the pivot table.

 ##### !end-question